coffeemug/defmacro/_posts/2019-03-26-startup-checklist.md

    <br/><span class="annotation"><= 70 chars</span>
 1. Who is it for?
    <br/><span class="annotation"><= 70 chars</span>
-1. What's the essence of their dissatisfaction?
+1. What is the essence of their dissatisfaction?
 If they read this answer, would they say "thanks, I wish I’d thought of putting it that way”?
    <br/><span class="annotation"><= 240 chars</span>